-However, there is also a set of intangible democratic goods that becomes crucial: public legitimating of shared values, adherence to norms of accountability by increasing people's confidence in them, in their power to mould their life chances and in their perceptions of the validity of democratic procedures.
+However, there is also a set of intangible democratic goods that becomes crucial: public legitimation of shared values, adherence to norms of accountability by increasing people's confidence in themselves, in their power to mould their life chances and in their perceptions of the validity of democratic procedures.
 This is what can be called the "culture of democracy" in South Asia.

 One of the most significant transformations related to this culture of democracy has to do with the people moving from being subjects to becoming citizens: the right to vote is not only taken seriously, but also the effectiveness of the vote itself.
-In this sense, the survey shows that 65% of South Asians consider that their vote makes a difference, while in Bangladesh this proportion reaches 66%.
+In this sense, the survey shows that 65% of South Asians consider that their vote makes a difference.
+Sri Lanka presents the exact same proportion.

-More than 60% of the respondents in the region consider that elections are held with relative fairness.
-In Bangladesh, more than 80% of the respondents consider elections are relatively fair.
-In relation to levels of public satisfaction with democratic functioning, people in the region are split between full satisfaction and full dissatisfaction with democracy: however, except in Bangladesh and India, the majorities in the other three countries are not fully satisfied with democracy.
+More than 60% of the respondents in the region consider that elections are held with relative fairness, in Sri Lanka this proportion also rests around 60%.

+In relation to public satisfaction with democratic functioning, people in the region are split between full satisfaction and full dissatisfaction with democracy: however, except in Bangladesh and India, the majorities in the other three countries are not fully satisfied with democracy.